hayden-t/foxhole-router/README.md

    OK

- Hide form by default: Right click Layer->Properties->Form->"Hide Form on add feature" (top right)
+ Hide form by default: Right click Layer->Properties->Form->"Hide Form on add feature" (top right) (optionally also change line style to something easy to see, like "topo road"}

   Start mapping:
     With new layer selected, click "Toggle Editing" buttom, click "Add Line Feature",